Calbabreaker/chat-box/README.md

 # Chat Box!

-A chatting app with accounts just like the thousands of ones out there except probaly worse.
+A chatting app with accounts just like the thousands of ones out there but probaly worse.

 ## Demo

-Working demo on the [Server](https://naltonsoftware.com/chatbox).
+Working demo on the [Website](https://naltonsoftware.com/chatbox).

-## Instalation
+## Installation

 If you want to use this, then give credit.

-First clone and dowload depedencies:
+First clone and download dependencies:

 ```sh
 git clone https://github.com/Calbabreaker/chat-box.git